If you know, you know. Being a mom is hard.

 When I was struggling with two kids under three, I couldn’t understand how other moms could fully enjoy motherhood.
 Every day and night was a struggle for me, and everyone else seemed to always have it together.
 Today I am a different person, but I never forget the mom I used to be.

 Don’t allow yourself to be compared to another mom, whether in real life or on social media.
 Please remember that we are all at different points in our journey.
 Just know that for every pretty picture on my Instagram feed, there was probably some bribery and maybe even tears going on behind the scenes.

 How many times has someone told you, “Oh, you just need to find the right balance.”
 Bull****.
 Half the time I feel like I am spending too much time on work and not enough with my family, and the other half of the time I feel the opposite.
 There is no magical formula to have true balance.
 Each season of your life and your child’s life is a different season and you just adjust as you go.

 6. You can lose your patience and still be a good mom

 Have I mentioned that being a mom is hard?
 When things are hard, we sometimes lose our patience and our temper.
 We are human, and it’s ok.
-Losing your patience does not make you a bad mom.
+The good news is losing your patience does not make you a bad mom.
 It just means that you probably need a break, some sleep, or another cup of coffee.

 7. It’s the most challenging thing you’ll ever do, and it’s so worth it.

-Even after all the sleepless nights, the cheerio filled car, and the messy house, there is no other way that I would like to spend my life.
+Even after all the sleepless nights, the cheerio-filled car, and the messy house, there is no other way that I would like to spend my day-to-day life.
 Being a mom is hard, but it’s also the greatest gift that I could ever have.

 How I Cope With Mom Stress